xchriscode/pihype_lite/README.md

 # Working with RESTFUL APIs
-Pihype has it ready for you.
+Pihype (PiHpe) has it ready for you.
 With a little configuration you are good to serve restful requests.

 	Open: RestfulApi/restapi.php